 - T-cell receptor (TCR) therapy

-The multispecialty team of experts at Moffitt is committed to providing outstanding clinical care for patients who are receiving immunotherapies.
+The multispecialty experts at Moffitt are committed to providing outstanding clinical care for patients who are receiving immunotherapies.
 As part of this process, we continually review each patient’s response to treatment and revise his or her treatment plan as necessary.
 The leadership at Moffitt is also continually recruiting outstanding new faculty members to further develop our immunotherapy program.